From Ecuador to Your Cup: The Story Behind Our Dried Fruit Teas

 - Heritage farming β generations of knowledge passed down about cultivating and harvesting native fruits

-Many of the fruits in our blends are uniquely Ecuadorian β varieties that most people outside South America have never tasted:
+Many of the fruits in our blends come from the Andes of Ecuador and Colombia β varieties that most people outside South America have never tasted:

 Tamarillo (Tree Tomato)